 Follow these instructions to add a stored procedure to your database:

-- Navigate to the Extensions tab of your database dashboard, and click on the New stored procedure button in the dropdown menu New extension.
+- Navigate to the Extensions tab of your database dashboard, and select New stored procedure from the New extension drop-down menu.

-- Name your stored procedure in order to be able to identify it afterwards.
+- Name your stored procedure in order to be able to identify it afterward.

 - Select the .jar file from your local path and click on Add stored procedure.
 There is a size limit of 100MB.